qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_server_support.rst

    :align: center
    :width: 20 em

-   Definitions for a |qg| Server WMS/WFS project (KDE)
+   Definitions for a |qg| Server WMS/WFS/WCS project (KDE)

 Then, go to the :guilabel:`OWS Server` menu of the :menuselection:`Project --> Project Properties` dialog and provide some information about the OWS in the fields under :guilabel:`Service Capabilities`.
-This will appear in the GetCapabilities response of the WMS or WFS.
+This will appear in the GetCapabilities response of the WMS, WFS or WCS.
 If you don't check |checkbox| :guilabel:`Service capabilities`,
 |qg| Server will use the information given in the :file:`wms_metadata.xml` file
 located in the :file:`cgi-bin` folder.

+**WMS capabilities**

 In the :guilabel:`WMS capabilities` section, you can define the extent advertised in the WMS GetCapabilities response by entering